13 May 2019 by Christina Sharp

 Just in time for your summer holidays, here’s your guide to Travel Insurance Excess.
-All you ever wanted to know, but were afraid to ask.
+You always wanted to know what does excess mean in travel insurance, but were afraid to ask.

 Like many other types of Insurance, such as Motor Insurance or Home Insurance, your Travel Insurance usually comes with a specified Excess amount.
 This is the amount that you will see deducted from your claim before it’s settled.
 In other words, if you make a claim on your Travel Insurance Policy, the Excess is the sum that the insurance company will deducted before they pay out.
 The Excess is also sometimes referred to as a Deductible.

 Most Travel Insurance Policies have different Excesses.
 These will usually vary per Policy Section.
 For example, the Medical Expenses Section may have a different level of Excess to the Baggage Section, so check to ensure you are happy with the excess levels throughout your chosen policy before you buy.
 The way the Excess works is as follows: if you make a successful claim for £300 and your policy excess is £50, you will receive £250, because you are responsible for the first £50 - which is your Excess.